 Try to keep things positive

 Parents.com shows that if your child doesn’t want to go to your ex, acknowledge their concerns, and instead of bad-mouthing your ex in front of your children, then try to be positive about your ex.
 Perhaps you could tell your little one, you understand how hard it must be for them, but you are sure that once they go to their father/mother they will have a great time.
 If your children don’t want to go, perhaps ask your ex if they could come to your house for a bit until your child feels comfortable going alone.
 You could also ask your children why they don’t want to go to the other parent.
 Perhaps they feel insecure or maybe they just miss their own things from their house.
 Like their own bed or toys.
 If that is the case, you could always pack their toys with them to take to your ex.
 Remember, you need to work together to help your children feel happy, secure and loved.
+And unfortunately, if you yourself running through some bad phase and unable to keep yourself out from the negative sphere then, you must seek online therapy from the professionals.
+Because, your negativity can also affect your relationship with you kiddo.

 Talk to your children together